pitt-miskov-zivanov-lab/ACCORDION/README.md

 ### (ACCelerating and Optimizing model RecommenDatIONs)

-ACCORDION (ACCelerating and Optimizing model RecommenDatIONs) is novel tool and methodology for rapid model assembly by automatically extending dynamic network models with the information published in literature.
+ACCORDION (ACCelerating and Optimizing model RecommenDatIONs) is a novel tool and methodology for rapid model assembly by automatically extending and evaluating dynamic network models with the information published in literature.
 This facilitates information reuse and data reproducibility and replaces hundreds or thousands of manual experiments, thereby reducing the time needed for the advancement of knowledge.

 ## Contents